 One of my favorite mustard recipes is Moules Dijonnaise: mussels in a creamy mustard sauce.
 I much prefer it to the traditional Marinière.
 I flavor the broth with shallots, leeks, and garlic, wine, and two mustards, and cream, and a garden full of fresh thyme.
 Hold on to your hats, and your baguettes.
 It's so good.

-- 1 cup dry white wine, such as Sauvingnon Blanc
+1 cup dry white wine, such as Sauvignon Blanc

 Place the mussels and flour in a huge bowl, and cover with cold water.
 Leave the mussels to soak while you prepare the rest of the ingredients, and they will disgorge any sand they might be saving up in their bellies.
 Finally, drain and rinse the mussels.
 Throw out any that are open.

 In a large, wide braising pan, heat the olive oil over medium heat.
 When the oil ripples, add the shallots and leek, and season with salt and pepper.
 Sauté, stirring often, until the vegetables are soft and fragrant, but not golden: about 3 minutes.
 Lower the heat, and add the garlic, stirring it around with the other vegetables for about 45 seconds.
 Then add the wine, and the thyme, and season the mixture with salt and pepper.
 Cover the pot, keep it over low heat, and simmer for 5 minutes.

 Add the mussels, and raise the heat to medium-high.
 Keep the pot covered.
 The mussels are cooked when they’ve all opened.
 It takes about 5 minutes.
 Discard any that remain stubbornly closed.